-Going for any mountain trip should have good quality trekking equipment.
-You need to have trekking gear for every single easy and regular trek even.
-But, you need to have some extra special trekking gear for the Everest high passe.
-Now, you know that you should have to carry the necessary equipment but what are they? then You can check the list below.
+Going for any mountain trip should have good quality Trekking equipment.
+You need to have Trekking gear for every easy and regular trek.
+But you need extra special Trekking gear for the Everest High Passes.
+You know you should carry the necessary equipment, but what are they?
+Then You can check the list below.

 - Duffel bag or rucksack (60 plus L)

-- Daypack (for your valuable, rain gear and you will use during the daytime)
+- Daypack (for your valuable rain gear that you will use during the daytime)

 - A few pairs of trekking trousers (half and full)